 - Internal investigation for the audit committees of a Canadian energy company and its United States subsidiary regarding whistleblower allegations and securities issues.

 His most recent publications are "Corporate Governance Issues in Antitrust Internal Investigations" published in the ABA Antitrust Compliance Bulletin; "Insights on the Criminal & Civil Antitrust Practice" published in The Art & Science of Antitrust Law - Leading Lawyers on Competition, Litigation and Globalization; "Internal Investigations: Before the Government Comes Knocking - Evaluating and Preparing for Investigations;" "Internal Investigations: Conducting Investigations and Protecting Corporate Rights and Interests;" "Corporate Governance and Compliance Investigations" published in Best Practices For Corporate Governance and Compliance; "Tips from the Top: Law Firm Success - A Marathon, Not a Sprint" published in Attorney At Law Magazine; and "Creating an Enforceable Teaming Agreement."
 He is the past Regional Chair of the ABA White Collar Crime Committee of the ABA Criminal Justice Section and past Chair and Counsel member of the Antitrust and Business Litigation Section of the State Bar of Texas.
+He is the President of the Arlington, Texas Bar Association (2014-2015).

 Prior to joining Haynes and Boone, Mr. Gaydos served in the U.S. Army Corps of Engineers for two years, and spent 11 years in the U.S. Army Judge Advocate General's Corps where he prosecuted and defended military criminal cases.
 He later served as a professor at The Judge Advocate General's School in Charlottesville, Virginia, where he taught procurement fraud, pretrial investigations, advanced trial advocacy, sentencing and professional responsibility, as well as a variety of substantive criminal courses.
 He served as the advisor to The Judge Advocate General on ethics and professional disciplinary issues.
 Mr. Gaydos left active military duty in 1986 as a Major.